How to Conduct a Heuristic Review and Evaluation: Everything to Know

 Your website could be the most sophisticated, high-tech and interactive around.
 But, is it user-friendly?

 If you don't know the answer to this question, all of your development efforts could be for naught.
 Designing a great-looking site is one thing, but unless it's accessible to everyone who visits, it won't achieve its intended result.

-That's where a thorough heuristic review can make a world of difference.
+That's where a thorough heuristic test can make a world of difference.

 Today, we're taking a look at the steps included in this review, along with how to evaluate the results.